Big Data’s Role in Making Clinical Research More Inclusive

 Natural language processing (NLP) algorithms also play a growing role in inclusivity.
 By parsing unstructured medical text, such as clinical notes, AI can identify eligible trial participants overlooked by rigid database queries.
 This capability significantly reduces exclusion bias caused by inconsistent documentation practices.

 Yet, responsible AI deployment requires transparency.
 Algorithms must be interpretable, and their decision logic auditable.
-The Industry Health Organization’s 2023 Guidance on Ethics & AI in Health emphasizes that inclusive data use depends on governance structures that ensure accountability and equitable outcomes.
+The World Health Organization’s 2023 Guidance on Ethics & AI in Health emphasizes that inclusive data use depends on governance structures that ensure accountability and equitable outcomes.

-What's next for Inclusive Research with Big Data
+The of Inclusive Research with Big Data

 As technology advances, big data will continue to play a crucial role in creating more inclusive clinical trials.
 By leveraging real-time analytics, AI-driven recruitment strategies, and decentralized study designs, researchers can bridge the gap in healthcare disparities and ensure that medical research is truly representative of the global population.